 Pinter’s Gardens and Pumpkins - Decorah, IA

-They open around September 22nd this fall for their corn maze and pumpkin patch activities.
+They open starting late September this fall for their corn maze and pumpkin patch activities.
 They feature a bakery, gift shop, garden center, and fall events.
 Their address is 2475 State Hwy 9, Decorah, IA.
 It is about 100 miles northwest of Dubuque.

 Pioneer Trail Orchard & Pumpkin Patch - Council Bluffs, IA

 They open late September for daily fall activities through October.
-Featured are their pumpkin patch, haunted house, apples, orchard store, and fun shop.
+Featured are their pumpkin patch, apples, orchard store, and fun shop.
+At night they also feature a separate haunted house attraction.
 Their address is 21534 Chestnut Rd., Council Bluffs, IA.

 Pride of the Wapsi - Long Grove, IA

-Opening this fall on September 29th.
+Opening this fall in late September.
 A pumpkin patch and corn maze with lots of fun kids activities this fall.
 Their address is 14600 305th Street, Long Grove, IA 52756.
 It is about 18 miles north of Davenport.

 Pumpkin Patch Pizzazz - Monticello, IA

-Opens this fall on September 29th.
-The farm features pumpkins, a market place, corn maze, live animals, and kids activities from the last weekend in September through October.
+Opens this fall in late September.
+The farm features pumpkins, a market place, live animals, and kids activities from the last weekend in September through October.
 Their address is 16359 170th Ave., Monticello, IA 52310.
 It is about 31 miles east of Cedar Rapids.

 PumpkinLand - Orange City, IA